- Student Life

 The Idyllwild Arts campus is located only 2 miles from the center of town.

-- Highway 15 north to Temecula.
+Highway 15 north to Temecula.
 Exit Highway 79 south toward Indio/Palm Desert.
 Highway 371 Turn (or bear) left onto (Continue towards Indio/Palm Desert).
 Left at Highway 74, 10 mile to Highway 243.
 Right four miles to Idyllwild.
 Left at Tollgate Road.
-1 mile to campus.
+One mile to campus.

 There is no public transportation to or within Idyllwild.
 Transportation is available via campus vans from Ontario International Airport or Palm Springs Regional Airport and Idyllwild.
 Arrangements must be made in advance.